skttl/umbraco-doc-type-grid-editor/README.md

 ### Installation

-> *Note:* Doc Type Grid Editor has been developed against **Umbraco v7.1.4** and will support that version and above.
+> *Note:* Doc Type Grid Editor has been developed against **Umbraco v7.2.0** and will support that version and above.

-Doc Type Grid Editor can be installed from either Our Umbraco package repository, or build manually from the source-code:
+Doc Type Grid Editor can be installed from either Our Umbraco package repository, or build manually from the source-code.

 #### Our Umbraco package repository